-You’ve spent months feverishly working to lock and load your discount strategy for Black Friday.
+You’ve spent months feverishly working to sign off on the perfect discount strategy for Black Friday.
 However, there is still time for last-minute tweaks to save your margins from any unnecessary damage.
-We breakdown the biggest Black Friday trends to come out of last year and layout what products to reduce and avoid discounting.
+We break down the biggest Black Friday trends to come out of last year and lay out what products to reduce and avoid discounting.

-With a little over a month until the big day, you should be making sure any items such as recent hot sellers (yes, seamless bodysuits, we’re looking at you) aren’t lined up for 60% reductions over Black Friday weekend, as well as monitoring the shifts your competitors are making.
+With a little over a fortnight until the big day, you should be making sure any items such as recent hot sellers (yes, cut-outs, we’re looking at you) aren’t lined up for 60% reductions over Black Friday weekend, as well as monitoring the shifts your competitors are making.

 The current state of play